DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 ## Avoid Constantly Code Inside Render Methods

-It is known that all code inside render methods will be called after each component's updates.
+It is known that all code inside render methods will be called after each component update.
 We do not recommend creating new functions and variables in this place.
 To override default templates, you should create your own templates outside render methods.
 The following example demonstrates the right way to override default cell templates in the [React Scheduler](https://devexpress.github.io/devextreme-reactive/react/scheduler) control:

 .embedded-demo({ "path": "scheduler-basic/custom-template", "showThemeSelector": true })